Serving Disabled Patrons: What Actually Helps (Beyond Good Intentions)

 Renee Grassi, Accessibility Consultant and Librarian

 Renee Grassi Author, trainer, librarian, administrator, teacher, and accessibility consultant Renee Grassi is an advocate for equity, diversity, inclusion, and accessibility in libraries, schools, and communities.
-As a neurodivergent librarian herself, Renee has worked in public libraries for over 17 years, developing award-winning library initiatives that welcome, support, and empower disabled residents and their families and caregivers.
-Learn more at reneegrassi.com.
+As a neurodivergent librarian herself, Renee has worked in public libraries for over 17 years, developing award-winning initiatives that welcome, support, and empower disabled residents, families, and caregivers.
+Learn more at reneegrassi.com .

 GROUP RATES